codejive/bootstrap/README.md

 These scripts do not handle:

-1. **PATH Modification:** They do not modify the system PATH or environment variables.
-The user must run the script from its location or add the application's bin directory to their PATH manually.
+1. **PATH Modification:** They do not modify the system `PATH` or environment variables.
+The scripts are always copied to the user bin directory `$HOME/.local/bin` which for Linux and Mac is most likely already on the user's `PATH`, but for Windows this is unlikely to be the case.
+So the user must either add that bin directory to their `PATH` manually or run the script from its installed location.
 2. **Dependency Management:** They do not install or manage dependencies for the application.
 It is assumed all required dependencies are part of the application package or already present on the system.
 3. **Complex Versioning:** They do not manage complex versioning schemes.
 The update check is based solely on file modification timestamps obtained from the download URL.
 4. **Rollback Mechanism:** There is no built-in rollback mechanism, or even an uninstaller, in case an update fails or introduces issues.